highcharts/highcharts/readme.md

 });
 ```

-Example of using Highcarts in `ES2015`:
+Example of using Highcharts in `ES2015`:

 ```js
 // load Highcharts
 import Highcharts from 'highcharts';